fbpx

 4. The Importance of Talk and Sing to Your Baby

-5. Responding to Your Baby’s Cues
+5. Be Attuned to Your Baby’s Cues

-6. Create a Routine and Rituals
+6. Create Meaningful Routines and Rituals

-7. Practice Kangaroo Care
+7. Try Kangaroo Care for Extra Connection

 9. Read and Explore Together